 If you use strong WordPress credentials, as in both username and password you should not worry about someone knowing where your WordPress login page is.
-For example, by renaming your WordPress default administrator you are already one step ahead of malicious hackers, because the automated tools that are typically used only try to brute force accounts with typical usernames such as admin, administrator, root etc. You can also use a plugin such as WP Password Policies Manager to ensure that all your WordPress users use strong passwords.
+For example, by renaming your WordPress default administrator you are already one step ahead of malicious hackers, because the automated tools that are typically used only try to brute force accounts with typical usernames such as admin, administrator, root etc. You should also use the Password Policies for WordPress plugin to enforce strong WordPress password policies.

 Also automated tools that enumerate WordPress usernames use low ranges by default, hence by changing the WordPress Administrator account ID the chances of someone guessing your WordPress administrator username are quite remote, or the attack will take quite long hence giving you and the provider enough time to identify the attack.

 There are just a few things you can do to protect your WordPress from brute force attacks and they are quite simple and straight forward.
 The most easy and effective solution is to implement another layer of authentication (HTTP Authentication) to access the WordPress login page.

 Malicious Hackers will Waste Server Resources Attacking the WordPress Login Page